Credit Transfer Batches

 ---|---|

-Created | The batch has been created and the information is being validated |
+Created | The batch has been created and the information is being validated. |

-Completed | The batch was successfully processed and all credit transfers were created |
+Completed | The batch was successfully processed and all credit transfers were created. |

-Partially failed | Some payments in the batch failed to be created; the rest were successful |
+Partially failed | Some payments failed to be created; the rest were successful. |

-Failed | None of the payments in the batch could be created |
+Failed | None of the payments in the batch could be created. |

 - Details – Batch ID, file size, number of payments, total amount, and more

-view will be empty if batch-level approval is not used.
-For payments handled at the individual level (e.g. from your ERP), approval is managed outside of Atlar.
+Note: The Approval Chains view is empty if batch-level approval is not used.
+Payments handled at the individual level (e.g., from an ERP) are approved outside Atlar.

 The CSV file must include a header row.
 Some field names are always required, while others are optional or conditionally required.